Wujekklawy/Klawe-Kompendia/README.md

 ## Usage
 1. Once installed, remember to activate it on your world.
-2. It is sugested to use Library to search for anything included.
+2. It is sugested to use Library via liblary instead of compendiums.
-3. Only exeption is macros and boch cards that bth need to be imported directly from a Compendium.
+3. Only exeption is macros and boch cards that both need to be imported directly from a Compendium.

 ## Configuration
 - If you have duplicate books you can delete them from the Compendiums.